Hybrid regime

+Overall, there is no consensus among researchers about how hybrid regimes should be defined or measured.
+Accordingly, there is much disagreement about which countries are considered to be hybrid regimes, and any description of what typical hybrid regimes look like needs to be seen in the context of specific definitions and measures.

 Definition

 Scholars vary on the definition of hybrid regimes based on their primary academic discipline.
-"Some scholars argue that deficient democracies and deficient autocracies can be seen as examples of hybrid regimes, whereas others argue that hybrid regimes combine characteristics of both democratic and autocratic regimes."
+According to Christoph Mohamad-Klotzbach, "Some scholars argue that deficient democracies and deficient autocracies can be seen as examples of hybrid regimes, whereas others argue that hybrid regimes combine characteristics of both democratic and autocratic regimes."
 Scholars also debate if these regimes are in transition or are inherently a stable political system.

-In 1995 Terry Karl introduced the notion of “hybrid” regime, which was simply defined as:
+In 1995 Terry Karl introduced the notion of "hybrid" regime, which was simply defined as "combining democratic and authoritarian elements".